robsonagapito/kafka-app-python/README.md

 This application is an example to learn more about the communication with Kafka.
 Here you have examples to run a simple application local host in Python

 ## Pre conditional
 You will need to have Kafka Server in localhost with the following topics: tdc-entrada and tdc-saida.
+To install kafka serve in the localhost, you could see the article (it is in portugese): https://medium.com/@robsonagapito/subindo-o-kafka-em-localhost-no-windows-288c66b1b71a

 We use Python 3 and the library confluent_kafka that it needs to be installed.
 We use package json too, however you will not install anything.